abhijeetgupto/Language_Identifier/README.md

 googletrans lib to identify further.

 2. googletrans – This is a python library by google to translate and identify languages.

 Advantage:
-• This library is really
+• This library is quite fast.

 Disadvantage:
 • This library is good when there is only one language in a sentence but if there are multiple language in a sentence it is not that accurate.